i0ner0us/opsview-slack-webhook/README.md

 2. navigate to notification methods
 3. edit the slack notification methods
 4. type in the new script name in the command field
+5. reload opsview web via the roload button in the menu